Quick snapshot

 Local, established, lived-in, calm but not boring.
 Excellent metro coverage, easy access to central Madrid, Moncloa, Nuevos Ministerios, and Salamanca.

 Chamberí is one of the easiest neighborhoods in Madrid to recommend because it does not rely on one dramatic selling point.
-It is not the cheapest, loudest, most fashionable, or most luxurious district.
-Its strength is balance.
+It is not the cheapest, the loudest, the most fashionable, or the most luxurious district in the city.
+Its strength is balance — and balance turns out to be exactly what most people need once the novelty of arriving in Madrid wears off.

 Who It’s For